Do SN 1987A data yield the three neutrino masses?: Discussion

-In the recent literature the issue of whether the sum is over mass or flavor states is not widely discussed.
-However, going back to its original usage by Gershtein and Zeldovitch in 1966, the sum of the neutrino masses was intended to be a constraint on the sum of the flavor states -- then only $\nu_e$ and $\nu_\mu.$~\citep{Gershtein1966} However, at that time no distinction was made between mass and flavor states.
-Apart from historical usage there is a reason to view the sum as being over flavor state masses.
-Cosmological neutrinos were probably born in the universe's infancy, decoupling from matter and radiation when the universe was only about 1 second old.
-At that time the two dominant processes capable of producing neutrinos was $Z^0$ decay or $e^+e^-$ collisions into neutrino antineutrino pairs, and would both produce equal numbers for each flavor.
-For example, $Z^0$ decays would result in equal $6.7\%$ branching ratios for each flavor, thus creating an equal number density N of each.
-Likewise for $e^+e^-$ collisions.
-Thus, the cosmological neutrino mass/energy density produced in that manner would be:
+One way to justify the neutrino mass sum as being over the flavor state effective masses has been provided by Lesgourgues and Pastor,~\citep{Lesgourgues2012} who note note that ``cosmology is at first order sensitive to the total neutrino mass {\emph {``if all states have the same number density,"}}which we refer to as the Lesgourges-Pastor criterion.
+The connection between this criterion and doing the mass sum over flavor states becomes obvious if we consider the mass sum after sone neutrino producing process in the early universe when it was about 1 second old.
+At that time the two dominant processes capable of producing neutrinos were $Z^0$ decay or $e^+e^-$ collisions into neutrino antineutrino pairs, and both reactions would produce equal numbers of neutrinos for each flavor.
+For example, $Z^0$ decays would result in equal $6.7\%$ branching ratios for each flavor, thus creating an equal number density $N$ of each flavor.
+Since it is the flavor masses not the mass eigenstates that had the same number density, thus based on the Lesgourgues-Pastor criterion the relevant ``total mass" immediately following their birth is:

-so, the appropriate constraint on R from fitting cosmological data is from Eq.
-6 a constraint on the flavor state sum, and not the mass state sum, as sometimes assumed.
-Thus, even though the three mass state $m^2$ values from the SN 1987A fit are all very large, as long as one of them has $m^2<0,$ the three flavor state effective masses can all be very tiny, which appears to be the case.